amanlai/stack-overflow-answers/data-manipulation/pandas/string-dtype-error/readme.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75729269/19123103

 ## Why do I get ValueError: Cannot set non-string value '0' into a StringArray.?

+<sup> It's a post that was first posted as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/75729269/19123103). </sup>

 > I'm using pandas to read in two datasets and reassign the `value` column of each.
 One dataset is a csv, loaded with `pd.read_csv()`, and the other is xlsx, loaded with `Workbook.sheets()` from the sxl library.
 >